davidjbng/todo-app/README.md

+# Todo App - README

+A simple Todo App with test examples for [React Testing Library](https://github.com/testing-library/react-testing-library)

+## Specification

+### Simple Requirements

+The user should be able to

+1. Add a new todo
+2. See a list of existing todos
+3. Complete a todo
+4. Delete an existing todo

+### Advanced Requirements

+It should also be possible to

+1. Edit an existing todo
+2. Hide completed todos
+3. Add multiple todo lists

+## Development

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run: